PROTECTING PUBLIC INTEREST

-The MOA develops and enforces its Standards of Practice, Policies and Guidelines on members.
-MOA guidelines and policies assist osteopathic manual practitioners to practice in a professional and ethical manner.
+The MOAM enforces its Standards of Practice, Policies and Guidelines on its members.
+MOAM guidelines and policies assist osteopathic manual practitioners to practice in a professional, safe and ethical manner.

 Appointment and Power of Investigators

-The MOA supervises osteopathic manual practitioners in the public interest.
+The MOAM supervises osteopathic manual practitioners in the public interest.
 In some cases, this requires the formal investigation of an osteopathic manual practitioner’s practice.